 I became a Convention of States volunteer because I first heard about this MOST viable option of keeping our republic from Michael Farris, whom I've followed for over 20 years.
 Yet, even though I had first heard of it in 2014, I did not become a volunteer until 2016.
 I greatly regret I did not get on the bandwagon sooner.
 I confess that I have been pretty much beating myself up for not joining the cause sooner.
 What was wrong with me?
 How did I not hear?
 Why did I not take action?
 So I'm really not criticizing Metaxas at all.

 What I am saying is this.
 The Convention of States Project is unique.
-Even though we have a history of Convention of States in America (I recently was asked by my NoVA COS leadership to give a speech about that to our local state representatives a few weeks ago.
-That blog post is pending...and will be linked here as soon as that is up) this COS project is unique in part because of the grassroots effort.
+Even though we have a history of conventions in America (I recently was asked by my NoVA COS leadership to give a speech about that to our local state representatives a few weeks ago.
+This COS project is unique in part because of the grassroots effort.

 Most of us in the grassroots effort are volunteers.
 We lead busy lives by day yet fit in the duties to keep our republic by sharing COS news to all we can personally reach in any moment that we can find.
 Even so, after two years...it has not gained as much public attention as one might hope.
 Even the incredible Eric Metaxas hadn't heard of it until September 2016 when he met Jenna Ellis (whom I met in Feb 2016 and Oct 2016) who informed him about the Convention of States.
 She seized the moment and he was like, "Wow!"
 Metaxas was so amazed, that the next week he had Ellis on his radio program to talk about Convention of States to share with his own circle of influence!!!!
 That is what grassroots is all about!!!